 Put the base of the hammer near its final position at the front end of the trigger plate and move the other end down to the sear, so the hammer is in the cocked position.
 Put the hammer bush in place (from the left).E.

 Pull the trigger and lift the hammer to the "fired" position, put the hammer spring guide plunger, spring, and guide into the hole in the rear end of the trigger plate.
 Press the guide in to compress the spring while gently tapping the roll pin in to keep everything in place.
 Cock the hammer after you get the spring installed to put spring pressure on the trigger pin to keep it from falling back out.F.

 Put the carrier on.
 There may be several ways to do it, but the way that works for me is to put the carrier close to its final position on the trigger plate, then get the swivel joints, spring, and spring guide in place before I insert the pin.
 Handling all those little pieces might be awkward at first, but be patient and it will all go together eventually.
 You can't get the swivel joints backwards, because only one of them will go in the carrier.
 Make sure you put the short end of the spring guide in the carrier swivel joint, because if you put the guide in backward the carrier won't work right.
 Don't ask me how I know that, just take my word for it.
 G.

 Install the carrier catch plunger spring, plunger, and pin, leaving the plunger out when you finish so the pin won't fall out.This material and a whole lot more, now available in book form.
 84 pages, 53 illustrations.
 Includes notes on older models.
-Send $20 by PayPal to email@example.com or by check to Seamus O'Caiside, 1007 Christie Rd, Richmond, VA 23226
+Cost, including postage, is $20 in the US, $23USD in Canada, $28USD other countries.
+Send payment by PayPal to firstname.lastname@example.org or by check to Seamus O'Caiside, 1007 Christie Rd, Richmond, VA 23226